Training Efficient Controllers via Analytic Policy Gradient: Experiments

 \subsubsection{Training with receding-horizon}

-Furthermore, we provide a systematic comparison of the training strategies discussed in \autoref{sec:methods}, namely training with a receding horizon by predicting all actions at once (\textit{concurrent}) or \textit{recurrently} (\autoref{fig:apg} and \autoref{fig:rnn_style} respectively).
-We test both methods with varying horizon length $T$ in the task of trajectory tracking with a quadrotor, and evaluate performance in terms of tracking success and tracking error.
+Furthermore, we provide a systematic comparison of the training strategies discussed in \autoref{sec:methods}, namely training with a receding horizon by predicting all actions at once (\textit{concurrent}) or sequentially (\textit{autoregressive}), see \autoref{fig:apg} and \autoref{fig:rnn_style} respectively.
+Furthermore, we test an autoregressive model with memory, using an LSTM\footnote{All training details for the three methods are provided in the code repository at \url{https://github.com/lis-epfl/apg_trajectory_tracking/blob/main/training_details.pdf}}.
+We evaluate these methods with varying horizon length $T$ in the task of trajectory tracking with a quadrotor, and evaluate performance in terms of tracking success and tracking error.
 Tracking success is defined as the ratio of trajectories that was followed successfully without diverging more than 5 m from $\nu$, whereas the average tracking error is only computed on the successful tracking runs.

 The experiments reported in \autoref{tab:horizon} show that if the horizon is too short, i.e. below 5 steps, APG is not able to look far enough into the future to achieve a desirable trajectory tracking performance.
-However, with long horizon, i.e. above 12 steps, the performance degrades again.
-We argue that this is caused by the increasing length of the gradient chains, which lead to poorly tractable gradients.
-Interestingly, we observe different performance issues for the recurrent and our new approach: The recurrent approach is working with longer horizon, but generally converges to worse tracking error.
+However, with a long horizon, i.e. above 12 steps, the performance degrades again.
+We conjecture that this is caused by the increasing length of the gradient chains, which lead to poorly tractable gradients.
+Interestingly, the autoregressive approach works well with longer horizon, but generally converges to worse tracking error.
+Adding memory in from of an LSTM does not improve performance for long horizon lengths (8-15) and fails when the horizon length is short (1-5).
+We hypothesize that this is due to the Markov property of the task.
 Given the better performance of our new approach with a horizon of $T=10$, we use this model for all other experiments.